Oslandia/geo3dfeatures/docs/geolithe_datasets.md

 In order to define more finely the bin features, the second table below proposes a bin size for each dataset, computed as the maximum 2D radius with 10-point neighborhoods.
-These values may be supplied to the `-b/--bin-size` option of the `featurize` program.
+These values may be supplied to the `cluster` geo3d command in the configuration file with the `bin` parameter name.

 | file         | bin size |
 |--------------|----------|